afontcu/mailbox/README.md

 room for improvement regarding this topic.
 3. **Data Persistance**.
 Right now, reloading the application restores its state to default.
 There's no logic to keep tracking the state (read/unread) of our messages.
 This could be easily achieved using Session or Locale Storage (if no syncro with our backend was required).
 4. **Abstraction of common patterns**.
 This component/application is fairly simple, so there was no need to abstract out patterns such as the "card-like" UI.
 However, in a real (a.k.a more complex) application, such elements should be isolated.
 In a large application, I'd avocate for a design system to provide consistency among screens and elements.
 5. **CSS management**.
 Again, the simplicity of this application allowed me to "skip" CSS preprocessors.
 What is more, I didn't even need to use my own SCSS boilerplate ([NormandyCSS](https://github.com/calidae/normandy-css)).
-Several things could be improved in the curent implementation: for instance, font sizing could use some love, and responsiveness wasn't even considered...
+Several things could be improved in the current implementation: for instance, font sizing could use some love, and responsiveness wasn't even considered...
 6. **Backend API**.
 Obvs, backend management would require way more effort than just importing a plain JSON (with the help of webpack, of course).

 ---